Top tips for first time Europe river cruisers

 Unlike coach tours through Europe, which can be pretty taxing in terms of the early starts, the big attraction of European river cruises is that you only have to unpack once.
 All meals on board European river cruises are generally included and in most cases alcohol served with meals is also part of the package.

 On our itinerary with Evergreen Tours there were port stops every day and an included shore excursion in every port.
-Or you’re welcome to go exploring at your own pace.
+Alternatively, you’re welcome to go exploring at your own pace.
 Many of the town centres are accessible on foot from the ship.
 If not it’s a short taxi ride at most.

 Evenings on our cruise were relaxed and informal, with a well-stocked cocktail bar and live entertainment.
 Most of the passengers were Aussies and unlike larger cruise ships, the relatively small number of passengers on a river cruise means it is possible to get to know as many of your fellow passengers as you like.